aa1874/aa1874site/about.md

 I grew with science fiction.
 I still remember that time when I watched *Earth vs. the Flying Saucers* (yes! [that B-movie!!](https://www.imdb.com/title/tt0049169/)) and it blown up my mind.
 Those awesome power armours.
 Those awesome spacecrafts.
 It began my eventual diving on the scifi 'verse.

 <p class="lead">With my "craft", I found weird stuff.
 Awesome stuff.
 Civilizations that's eons ahead... and eons behind.</p>

+But until recently, I haven't dive the scifi lit verse yet.
+It was a short story, [*The Monster* by AE van Vogt](https://drive.google.com/open?id=1DOQEQsp3FNBey-qcR9CJ7ULXr7BVz_yN0RNTwrNBmpQ) which compelled me to read more.